beejjorgensen/bgnet0/src/bgnet0_part_1800_routing.md

 The world would be a very noisy place if they did.

 One of the main uses for it is when you first open your laptop on WiFi.
-The laptop doesn't know it's IP, the subnet mask, the default gateway, or even whom to ask.
+The laptop doesn't know its IP, the subnet mask, the default gateway, or even whom to ask.
 So it sends out a broadcast packet to `255.255.255.255` with a [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) packet asking for that information.
 A DHCP server is listening and can